-Vermont Safe Routes to School is part of the VTrans Bicycle and Pedestrian Program.
+Vermont Safe Routes to School has been part of the VTrans Bicycle and Pedestrian Program for almost a decade.
 Dedicated funding for VT SRTS came to an end in May 2016.
 Since that time, Local Motion has served as statewide SRTS coordinator.
 Our role is as follows:

 - Confirming progress through the levels of the program

 - Sending out newsletters about upcoming events and opportunities